isomerpages/seab-corp/pages/Access Arrangements.md

 ---
 <h4><strong>Overview</strong></h4>
 <p>Access Arrangements (AA) are granted by the Singapore Examinations and
-Assessment Board (SEAB) to candidates with specific physical and learning disabilities to enable them to sit the national examinations without compromising assessment objectives.
+Assessment Board to candidates with specific physical and learning disabilities to enable them to sit the national examinations without compromising assessment objectives.
 These arrangements may include the provision of extra time, a separate room, enlarged print for the candidate's examination papers, or an exemption from specific components of an examination.
 <br>
 </p>
 <p>AA is extended to these candidates because the standardised testing conditions